 “Software version 5.0 offers notably improved image processing that takes maximum advantage of the camera’s full-frame potential, accurately reproducing subtle changes in light for smoother, more natural tonal gradations.”

-So like with focus peaking, hopefully, this color science improvement trickles down to their other cameras.
+So, like with focus peaking, hopefully, this color science improvement will trickle down to their other cameras.

 Is this color gradation issue a deal breaker?
-Absolutely not, it’s more of a minor annoyance, and again, you won’t see the issue in 95% of your photos unless you’re a landscape photographer shooting on clear days.
+Absolutely not.
+It’s more of a minor annoyance, and again, you won’t see the issue in 95% of your photos unless you’re a landscape photographer shooting on clear days.
 But I do prefer the way my Canon and Fujifilm cameras do sunsets.
-It’s a little more pleasant with calmer gradations that look a little more natural than what I get out of my Sony.
+They’re a little more pleasant, with calmer gradations that look a little more natural than what I get out of my Sony.

 The Less Than Perfect

 There really isn’t much I have to complain about the A6400.
-Most of the issues I have are issues with how Sony does things in general, but again, every camera company has minor issues and Sony knows of these issues and continues to improve on them.
+Most of my issues are with how Sony does things in general, but again, every camera company has minor issues, and Sony knows of these issues and continues to improve on them.

 Here are a few areas where the Sony A6400 could be improved.